andrewyur/md-sticky/README.md

   - can create an auto organize feature
   - ctrl click to group multiple windows, manipulate position thru os
 - [ ] Notes persist after closing/reopening the app
+- [ ] button to automatically fit window to text
+- [ ] window automatically resizes with text
+- [ ] click anywhere in the window and the text focuses

 ## Links